flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AttachThingPrincipal
-### Attaches the specified principal to the specified thing.
-A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.
+> Attaches the specified principal to the specified thing.
+A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.<br/>

 #### Input Parameters
 * `thingName` - _required_